AIDS Drug Assistance Program: ADAP

 Interaction with Medicare and Medi-Cal

-If you are Medically Needy Medi-Cal with a Share of Cost (SOC), that means that you have to spend a certain amount of money each month before Medi-Cal starts to pay.
+If you are on Medically Needy Medi-Cal with a Share of Cost (SOC), that means that you have to spend a certain amount of money each month before Medi-Cal starts to pay.
 The money spent on drugs that are paid for through ADAP can count towards your SOC.
 If you’re on Medi-Cal and Medicare Part D, it will be difficult to spend down your SOC because the only drugs that aren’t covered by either Part D or Medi-Cal are Xanax and Atavan.